anubhabMajumdar/GameAI-Homework/Homework 3/README.md

 Run DriverClassLearnedTree.java to see the learned decision tree in action.
 The decision tree used is coded in makeLearnedTree() method in DecisionTree.java.
 Video - https://youtu.be/YxytHHU-fl8

+4. Writeup

+The writeup file is named hw3_amajumd.pdf.

 Environment is designed by me.
 Character images are taken from internet.
 References:
 ---------------------------------------